County Armagh: History

 Ancient Armagh was the territory of the Ulaid (also known as Voluntii, Ultonians, Ulidians, Ulstermen) before the fourth century AD.
 It was ruled by the Red Branch, whose capital was Emain Macha (or Navan Fort) near Armagh.
 The site, and subsequently the city, were named after the goddess Macha.
 The Red Branch play an important role in the Ulster Cycle, as well as the Cattle Raid of Cooley.
 However, they were eventually driven out of the area by the Three Collas, who invaded in the 4th century and held power until the 12th.
 The Clan Colla ruled the area known as Airghialla or Oriel for these 800 years.

 The chief Irish clans of the county were descendants of the Collas, the O'Hanlons and Mac Cana, and the Uí Néill, the O'Neills of Fews.
 Armagh was divided into several baronies: Armagh was held by the O'Rogans, Lower Fews was held by O'Neill of the Fews, and Upper Fews were under governance of the O'Larkins, who were later displaced by the MacCanns.
 Oneilland East was the territory of the O'Garveys, who were also displaced by the MacCanns.
 Oneilland West, like Oneilland East, was once O'Neill territory, until it was then held by the MacCanns, who were Lords of Clanbrassil.
 Upper and Lower Orior were O'Hanlon territory.
 Tiranny was ruled by Ronaghan.
 Miscellaneous tracts of land were ruled by O'Kelaghan.
 The area around the base of Slieve Gullion near Newry also became home to a large number of the Clan McGuinness as they were dispossessed of hereditary lands held in the County Down.

-Armagh was the seat of St. Patrick, and the Catholic Church continues to be his see.
+St. Patrick is considered the first bishop of the Diocese of Armagh.
+The 9th-century Irish illuminated manuscript Book of Armagh (also known as the Cannon of Patrick) contains accounts of Patricks' life, his Confessio and a complete New Testament.
+The book is now held at the library of Trinity College Dublin.

+During the 17th and 18th centuries, County Armagh was a major center of guerrilla warfare, cattle raiding, and brigandage by local Rapparees; including Count Redmond O'Hanlon, Cormacke Raver O'Murphy, and Séamus Mór Mac Murchaidh.

 County Armagh is presently one of four counties of Northern Ireland to have a majority of the population from a Catholic background, according to the 2011 census.

-During the 17th and 18th centuries, County Armagh was a major center of guerrilla warfare, cattle raiding, and brigandage by local Rapparees; including Count Redmond O'Hanlon, Cormacke Raver O'Murphy, and Séamus Mór Mac Murchaidh.